Back to Home

 - Certain genetic conditions (Lynch syndrome, FAP)

-- Symptoms such as blood in your stool, unexplained weight loss, or a change in bowel habits
+- Symptoms like blood in your stool, weight loss you can't explain, or changes in bowel habits

 How often do you need a colonoscopy?